KryptonPortugal/Krypton/Krypton/Mathematical Content/Graduate Mathematics/Pure Graduate Mathematics/Pure Graduate Mathematics.md

-Areas of graduate pure mathematics:
+Areas of graduate Pure mathematics:

 - [[Mathematical Logic and foundations]]
 - [[Combinatorics]]